-As part of general risk management processes all schools arrangements are in place for dealing with emergency situations.
+As part of general risk management processes all schools' arrangements are in place for dealing with emergency situations.

-- Other children know what to do in the event of an emergency (take the red disk located in every room to the office). - All staff know how to call the emergency services.
-There is a red card located by every telephone in the school. - All staff should also know who is responsible for carrying out emergency procedures in the event of need.
-First Aider lists are displayed in the Main Office, Staff Room, Head of School's office and the First Aid cupboard. - A member of staff will always accompany a child taken to hospital by ambulance if a parent is not available, and will stay until the parent arrives. - Health professionals are responsible for any decisions on medical treatment when parents are not available. - Staff should never take children to hospital in their own car; it is safer to call an ambulance. - Individual Medical Health Care Plans include instructions to how to manage a child in an emergency, and identify who has the responsibility in an emergency.
+- Other children know what to do in the event of an emergency (take the red disk located in every room to the office). - All staff know how to call the emergency services. - All staff should also know who is responsible for carrying out emergency procedures in the event of need.
+First Aider lists are displayed in the Main Office, Staff Room, Head of School's office and the First Aid cupboard.

+- A member of staff will always accompany a child taken to hospital by ambulance if a parent is not available, and will stay until the parent arrives. - Health professionals are responsible for any decisions on medical treatment when parents are not available. - Staff should never take children to hospital in their own car; it is safer to call an ambulance. - Individual Medical Health Care Plans include instructions to how to manage a child in an emergency, and identify who has the responsibility in an emergency.